espnet/espnet/doc/espnet2_distributed.md

    --dist_init_method "file:///nfs/some/where/filename"
    ```

    This initialization might be failed if the previous file is existing.
-I recommend you to use random file name to avoid to reuse it. e.g.
+I recommend you to use a random file name to avoid to reuse it. e.g.

    ```bash
    --dist_init_method "file://$(pwd)/.dist_init_$(openssl rand -base64 12)"